gbtami/pychess-variants/static/docs/terminology.md

 ![Skewer example](https://github.com/gbtami/pychess-variants/blob/master/static/images/CVariantsGuide/Skewer.png)

-**Discovered attack** - One of your pieces would normally threaten an opposing piece, but is blocked by one of your own pieces.
-By moving your blocking piece (and often threatening another piece at the same time), this opens up the piece behind it to attack, which is called a discovered attack.
+**Discovered attack** - One of your pieces would normally threaten an opposing piece but is blocked by one of your own pieces.
+Moving your blocking piece (and often threatening another piece at the same time), opens up the piece behind it to attack, which is called a discovered attack.
 Discovered attacks are particularly prominent in Xiangqi.

 ![Discovered attack example](https://github.com/gbtami/pychess-variants/blob/master/static/images/CVariantsGuide/Discovery.png)

 In this situation, moving the knight to threaten the black queen also opens a discovered check on the king by the rook.
 Since black must respond to the check, white can then take the queen.

-**Sacrifice** - Losing material value in order to gain a better position.
+**Sacrifice** - Losing material value to gain a better position.

 ![Sacrifice example](https://github.com/gbtami/pychess-variants/blob/master/static/images/CVariantsGuide/Sacrifice.png)